Leer en Español

 • Pesto: Got a jar of pesto in the pantry, or homemade pesto in the refrigerator?
 Add a surprise layer somewhere for lots of extra flavor.

-• Lasagna as a soup: Dinner in 30 minutes with my stove top Lasagna Soup, or set and forget my Slow Cooker Lasagna Soup with only 10 minutes of prep.
+• Lasagna Soup: Set and forget my Slow Cooker Lasagna Soup with only 10 minutes of prep.

 Can I use store-bought sauce in this lasagna recipe?